manprit619/portfolio/README.md

-# PortFolio_Website
+ Portfolio_Website

-## To execute this project just open index.html file in the browser.
+ To execute this project just open index.html file in the browser.